SKB-CGN/ioBroker.energiefluss/README.md

 - use positive or negative values for consumption
 - calculcate your consumption via production and grid-feed-in, if you do not have a powermeter
 - use different states for your battery
-- add 4 own elements for a consuming device with different text, values and icon (1 element can be configured as additional car-charge)
+- add 10 own elements for a consuming device with different text, values and icon (1 element can be configured as additional car-charge)
 - convert all values from W into kW
 - Choose, how many decimal places you want to display (0, 1, 2) - for values and battery charging
 - choose the unit (freetext)
-- Subtract the consumption of the car and additional equipment from the consumption in the house
+- Subtract the consumption of the car and additional equipment from the consumption in the house (selectable)
 - All objects can be choosen via the object-browser
 - define a threshold, to display only values above

 ## Implementation
 Display is possible via the instance link.
-This can then also be inserted into an iFrame or HTML widget..
+This can then also be inserted into an iFrame or HTML widget.

 ## Funktionen
 **Design:**